 To give an idea of the variety found in the community, it includes taxi drivers, medical doctors, owners of small shops targeting the "Indian Diaspora" community, owners of huge IT companies, and almost everything in between.
 In areas where there are large concentrations of these people, you can find Hindu temples, Moslem mosques, Christian churches, Sikh temples and other houses of worship that cater especially to them.
 Many areas have colorful cultural festivals and cultural organizations directed towards the "Indian Diaspora" community.
 It is a community proud of its cultural heritage, and most of its members are deeply religious...although of varying religions, of course.

-Palomino Productions (whose legal name is Palomino Pro, LLC) is the production arm of filmmaker Eve A. Ma.
+Palomino Productions (legal name Palomino Pro, LLC) is the production arm of filmmaker Eve A. Ma.
 Productions include her more than 15 documentaries, several experimental shorts, and a one-hour drama.
-We will only mention the highlights here.

-Ma’s work has been in festivals and important events in eight countries on four continents (North America, South America, Europe and Asia).
+Ma’s work has been in festivals and events in eight countries on four continents (North America, South America, Europe and Asia).
 Her work has won awards, and much of it is presented in two languages – English and Spanish.
 Her principal concerns are ethnic and cultural diversity, the arts, and communicating across community boundaries.
 As she explains, “I’d like everyone to walk a mile in someone else’s shoes.”

-This title is part of her series of broadcast one-hour documentaries about world music and dance, including Of Beauty & Deities as well as A Zest for Life: Afro-Peruvian Rhythms, a Source of Latin Jazz, and Pearls from the Sea: Music & Dance of Tahiti, all of which have and continue to be broadcast over educational stations in the United States.
-Ma's other work includes a drama shot in Spain, and experimental shorts shot in Spain and the United States.
+This film is part of her series of broadcast one-hour documentaries about world music and dance, including Of Beauty & Deities as well as A Zest for Life: Afro-Peruvian Rhythms, a Source of Latin Jazz, and Pearls from the Sea: Music & Dance of Tahiti.
+Some of her work has also been broadcast over national PBS.
+Finally, other work includes a drama shot in Spain, and experimental shorts shot in Spain and the United States.